Barry8197/UV-Sintec/README.md

 An LED is rotated by the specified number of sweeps and its beam profile is found by averaging the profile produced.

-This beam profile is then modelled using both the Cosine and Gaussian Power Models and the modelling parameters are returned.
+This beam profile is then modelled using both the Cosine and Gaussian Power Models.

+The most most accurate model is chosen and its parameters are stored in a local variable.

 The Root Mean Square Error is outputted and the user is given the choice whether to accept or reject the accuracy of the model.

 If the user chooses to accept, the product code and wavelength are checked against previous entries in the LED_Data database for similar LED's.

-If similar LED's are found the user has the option to update the most previous LED Beam Profile or to append this new profile.
+If similar LED's are found the user has the option to update the Beam Profile of the most recent entry or to append this new profile.

 The LED wavelength, product code, model parameters, normalised power profile as well as a time stamp are then stored in the database.